LukeShu/Signal-LTS/README.md

    split APKs, so this is necessary for being able to publish it as an F-Droid repo.

+ - Stricter `.editorconfig`, and compliance with it; so that you don't need to reconfigure your editor on a file-by-file basis.

  - `./gradlew qa` now works and passes on non-UTF-8 locales (a notable instance of which is the reproducible-builds Docker image), so that you can get better automated feedback.